Caudron G.4: World War I

 The G.4 entered service with the French Aéronautique Militaire in November 1915.
 It was the first twin-engine aircraft in service in any numbers with the French.
 The Caudron G.4 was used to carry out bombing raids deep behind the front line, being used to attack targets as far away as the Rhineland.
 Increasing losses led to its withdrawal from day bombing missions by the French in the autumn of 1916.

 The Caudron G.4 also allowed many crews to shoot down enemy aircraft.
 It was on this aircraft type that René Fonck scored his first homologated victories, notably by forcing a German Rumpler C.I reconnaissance aircraft to land behind Allied lines on 6 August 1916.

-Many aces of the First World War also distinguished themselves in air combat aboard Caudron G.4: the French René Pierre Marie Dorme, Jean Chaput, Marcel Viallet, André Martenot de Cordoux, René Pélissier, Joseph Vuillemin, René Doumer, André Jean Delorme, Didier Lecour Grandmaison but also the Russian ace Viktor Fyodorov (three victories aboard a G.4).
+Many aces of the First World War also distinguished themselves in air combat aboard Caudron G.4: the French René Pierre Marie Dorme, Jean Chaput, Marcel Vialet, André Martenot de Cordoux, René Pélissier, Joseph Vuillemin, René Doumer, André Jean Delorme, Didier Lecour Grandmaison but also the Russian ace Viktor Fyodorov (three victories aboard a G.4).

 Eugene Bullard, the first black American military pilot, learnt to fly on a Caudron G.3 and a Caudron G.4.

 The United States government purchased in 1917 a first Caudron G.4 for technical evaluation through the American Ambassador, William Graves Sharp.
 A second purchase of 10 aircraft was done at the end of 1917 for training purpose.
 The american G.4 were assigned to the U.S. Air Service's 2nd Air Instruction Center at Tours.

 The British Royal Naval Air Service (RNAS) also used the G.4 as a bomber, receiving 55, of which twelve were licence-built by the British Caudron company and the remainder supplied from France.
 Number 4 and 5 Wing RNAS used the G.4 for attacks against German seaplane and airship bases in Belgium.
 It was finally replaced in RNAS service by Handley Page O/100 aircraft in the autumn of 1917.
 Italian G.4s proved successful in operating in the mountainous Alpine fronts, where its good altitude capabilities proved useful.
 The G.4 was also used by the Imperial Russian Air Force for reconnaissance purposes.